2023 Alpine A110 review – lighter in body and soul than a Porsche Cayman

-Like the Porsche, the A110 is powered by a four-cylinder engine, but while the turbocharged 1.8-litre in-line unit’s 247bhp might not seem much on paper, in a car weighing little more than 1100kg (or just 1082kg in R spec), and with sprint gearing it makes for a scintillating turn of speed.
-It’s so rapid that you’ll even forgive it a lack of a manual gearbox and the fact the seven-speed twin-clutch unit isn’t the snappiest shifter.
+Like lesser variants of the 718 Cayman, the A110 is powered by a four-cylinder engine, but while the turbocharged 1.8-litre unit might not seem exotic on paper, in a car weighing little more than 1100kg (or just 1082kg in R spec), and with sprint gearing, it makes for an impressive turn of speed.

 Most remarkable is the way the Alpine goes down the road.
-Where many rivals pummel the tarmac into submission, the A110 glides serenely over it, working with the surface rather than against it.
+Where many rivals batter the tarmac into submission, the A110 glides serenely over it, working with the surface rather than against it.
 Quick steering and that mid-engined layout engender real agility, while outright grip levels are high.
 And given the softness of the set-up it’s surprising how controlled the Alpine is...up to a point.
 The A110 S has stiffer springs, dampers and roll bars to improve handling near the limit, and the R goes further with bespoke suspension hardware and aero to deliver a significantly higher level of ability on track.
 No A110 is without its quirks, no matter what kind of setup Alpine applies to it, but each puts the driver at the centre of the experience.

 Perhaps crucially, it’s possible to forgive a few flaws when a car looks this good.
 Compact, delicate and with just enough injection of retro, the Alpine looks stunning in the flesh.
-The cabin’s not quite as successful (some may find the driving position a little high) and it's in here that the A110’s near-£50,000 price tag starts to look less appropriate.
-That’s a lot of cash, but the lissom Alpine just about gets away with it.
+The A110 R wears its carbon panels, splitter and rear wing rather well, too.

 Alpine A110: in detail

-Design - No matter which way you look at it, compact and retro-infused A110 looks stunning.
-A thoroughly modern design, but those in the know will spot the retro cues.
+- Design - No matter which way you look at it, the compact and retro-infused A110 looks stunning.
+A thoroughly modern design, but those in the know will spot the retro cues

 Price, specs and rivals

-Competing with the Alpine for style, if not ability, is the Audi TT RS.
-Available in coupe (£52,480) and (£54,230) convertible guises, both powered by the exceptional 394bhp turbocharged five-cylinder engine paired to Audi’s own dual-clutch ’box, it’s almost worth the price of admission on its own.
-Sadly the chassis isn’t quite in the same league; it’s neither as agile as the Alpine (or Cayman), nor as supple.
+Competing with the Alpine for style, if not ability, is the soon-to-be-axed Audi TT RS, which costs £58,165.
+Powered by the exceptional 394bhp turbocharged five-cylinder engine paired to Audi’s own dual-clutch ’box, it’s almost worth the price of admission on its own.
+Sadly, the chassis isn’t quite in the same league – it’s neither as agile as the Alpine’s (or Cayman’s), nor as supple.

-The Alpine is by no means poorly equipped for its outlay, however.
-One shouldn’t sniff at a low-volume specially-developed aluminium chassis with double wishbones at each end for a start, but the company does understand that under-the-skin stuff only goes so far.
-Even in "basic" Pure trim you get LED headlights and tail lamps, 17-inch alloy wheels, lightweight (and gorgeous) Sabelt one-piece bucket seats, selectable driving modes and a 7-inch touchscreen infotainment set-up.
-GT models use the same suspension setup but with uprated brakes and a sports exhaust system, with front and rear parking sensors and a rear-view camera, 18-inch wheels, a full leather interior, six-way adjustable seats, and a Focal audio system.
+The Alpine is by no means poorly equipped for its outlay.
+One shouldn’t sniff at a low-volume, specially developed aluminium chassis with double wishbones at each corner for a start, but the company does understand that under-the-skin stuff only goes so far.
+Even in basic form trim you get LED headlights and tail lamps, 17-inch alloy wheels, lightweight (and gorgeous) Sabelt one-piece bucket seats, selectable driving modes and a 7-inch touchscreen infotainment set-up.
+GT models use the same suspension setup but with uprated brakes and a sports exhaust system, with front and rear parking sensors and a rear-view camera, 18-inch wheels, a full leather interior, six-way adjustable seats, and a Focal audio system thrown in to boot.